 by Kim Childs, CPPC

 A few days ago I woke up on a cloudy morning with worries on my mind.
 Some journaling helped me to see that there was sadness beneath the anxiety.
 As I finished writing, the sun poked through and I decided to go for a walk in my favorite park.
 There were just a few of us out there, which inspired me to greet every person I passed.
-My mood improved a bit with each friendly exchange.
-On the way back, I had another inspiration…
+My mood improved a bit with each friendly exchange and, on the way home, I had another inspiration…

 This playful act lightened my heart and made me smile, thinking of those who’d come upon my angel later on, perhaps at the very moment they needed a boost…or a blessing.